 ModularPipelineBlocks¶

-.
+ModularPipelineBlocks is the basic block for building a ModularPipeline.
 It defines what components, inputs/outputs, and computation a block should perform for a specific step in a pipeline.
-A ModularPipelineBlocks
+A ModularPipelineBlocks connects with other blocks, using state, to enable the modular construction of workflows.

-on it's own can't be executed.
+A ModularPipelineBlocks on it's own can't be executed.
 It is a blueprint for what a step should do in a pipeline.
-To actually run and execute a pipeline, the ModularPipelineBlocks
+To actually run and execute a pipeline, the ModularPipelineBlocks needs to be converted into a [ModularPipeline].

-This guide will show you how to create a ModularPipelineBlocks
+This guide will show you how to create a ModularPipelineBlocks.

 Inputs and outputs¶